 Grand Jury Investigation

-Lead by attorney Robert M. Wilson, Kimball & Wilson LLP provides representation to individuals and corporate who are in receipt of a Grand Jury Subpoena or are the target or subject of a grand jury investigation.
+Lead by attorney Robert M. Wilson, Kimball & Wilson LLP provides representation to individuals and business entities which are in receipt of a Grand Jury Subpoena or are the target or subject of a grand jury investigation.

-Bob is often are retained to represent corporations that have received subpoenas, but are also retained regularly to represent individual officers, directors, and key employees who are called to appear before grand juries.
-Companies may call on The Firm for any of the following:
+Bob is not only retained to represent corporations that have received subpoenas, but is also retained to represent individual officers, directors, and key employees who are called to appear before grand juries.
+Companies may call on the firm for any of the following:

 - representation throughout grand jury investigations and before appearances before grand jury by officers, directors, and employees (whether as “targets,” “subjects” or “witnesses”);